Looking for our COVID19 Forecast for each Country, State, & US County? Go here.

 Our reports, articles, guides, and press releases.
 All in one place.

 The key to successful long-term investing is managing risk.
-Liquid alternatives are a meaningful tool for the investor to access a hedge fund’s return profile.
-Accessibility to hedge funds is a paramount concern for investors, particularly in an environment of low interest rates and highly correlated equity markets.
-The investment process is long, arduous, and requires experienced professionals using sophisticated analytical tools to ensure value to the portfolio.
+The hedge fund investment process is long, arduous, and requires experienced professionals using sophisticated analytical tools to ensure value to the portfolio.
 Liquid alternatives overcome these barriers for the investor.

 Interest rates in the US are at levels never seen before.
-Companies gorge on debt as their cost of debt capital declines.
-Meanwhile, income-focused investors and savers yearn for the security of higher levels.
-Monetary policy certainly abetted the achievement of these levels.
-The reality is that another factor is complicit in the conspiracy to lower interest rates: growth.
-Before the yield suppression of the 1940s and the inflationary disconnect of the 1970s led them on a different path, real Treasury yields walked with real growth for decades.
-That relationship returned over the last four decades.
 Before the Pandemic, the expectation was that the increasing productivity of the Millennial generation would modestly lift real rates.
 Without an effective policy response, that outcome is doubtful and could repress real rates for decades.
 Investors are forewarned that this time is not different.

 Monetary policy is solving one problem and creating another.
 A reversal of equities may not result in a corresponding increase in credit spreads due to Fed actions.
 Thus, an equity decline would impair assets with no similar reduction of liabilities.
 Sponsor beware.